Three Creative Writing Alumni Trek Fresh Paths

 Graduation Year: 2020

-Grace education: Interdisciplinary Studies degree (communication, media, and English)
+Grace education: Bachelors in Interdisciplinary Studies (communication, media, and English)

 Graduate program: Master of Fine Arts in Screen and Television Writing at Pepperdine University